The Peter Jones Enterprise Academy offers a range of courses, so at least one of them is likely to be suitable for you.

 - Principles of management

-An A Level in Business is a great way to learn about the foundations of business, management and enterprise, and can help as a stepping stone into higher level study, such as a university degree, or higher level apprenticeship.
+A GCSE in Business is a great way to learn about the foundations of business, management and enterprise, and can help as a stepping stone into higher level study, such as A levels, vocational qualifications or an apprenticeship.

 Designed to help you develop key business skills, you'll learn about: